 In our Academy we follow the procedure in paragraph 4.10 of this policy and concerns are reviewed daily by DSL, Deputy DSL and members of the pastoral team.
-Additionally, concerns can be reviewed in regular pastoral team meetings.
+Additionally, concerns can be reviewed in regular pastoral team meetings to ensure that all tasks and actions have been implemented.
+Additionally, they will make the decision to escalate or close a concern.